ankidroid/Anki-Android/Database-Structure.md

 -- according to the models
 CREATE TABLE notes (
     id              integer primary key,
-      -- epoch seconds of when the note was created guid            text not null,
+      -- epoch miliseconds of when the note was created guid            text not null,
       -- globally unique id, almost certainly used for syncing mid             integer not null,